 2018 Eastern Bering Sea BASIS Survey

-From August 20 to September 18, NOAA Fisheries and NOAA Research scientists will conduct a fisheries (surface, mid-water trawls) and oceanographic survey to examine the distribution, abundance, size, diet, and energy density of juvenile walleye pollock, salmon, Pacific cod, and forage fishes (capelin, eulachon).
+From August 20 to September 18, NOAA Fisheries and NOAA Research scientists will conduct a fisheries (surface, mid-water trawls) and oceanographic survey to examine the distribution, abundance, size, diet, and energy density of juvenile walleye pollock, salmon, Pacific cod, and forage fish (capelin, eulachon).
 Survey observations and measurements will also include physical, chemical, and biological oceanography, as well as observations of zooplankton, phytoplankton, and seabirds.
 This survey will host a K-12 teacher through the NOAA Teacher at Sea Program.
-Survey results are used to evaluate the influence of oceanographic conditions on survivorship and condition of Alaskan ground- and forage fishes and forecast recruitment potential.
+Survey results are used to evaluate the influence of oceanographic conditions on survivorship and condition of Alaskan ground- and forage fish and forecast recruitment potential.
 The port of departure and return is Dutch Harbor, AK.

 Northern Bering Sea Surface Trawl Survey

 NOAA Fisheries conducts fisheries oceanographic surveys to gather needed data to understand the impact of loss of sea ice on the northeastern Bering Sea ecosystem.
 These surveys which have been occurring since 2003, partner with the Alaska Department of Fish and Game and US Fish and Wildlife Service to provide annual information on the status of salmon, groundfish, forage fish and seabirds as well as the state of the pelagic ecosystem in the northern Bering Sea.
 The 2018 survey will be conducted aboard a chartered fishing vessel, that will start and end in Dutch Harbor Alaska on August 25 through September 20.
 There will be a port call in Nome Alaska, midway.

 2018 Distributed Biological Observatory Collaborative Research Survey